jameshfisher/jameshfisher.com/_posts/2016-11-17-swift-target-action.md

 ---
-title: "How do I replace target/action with callbacks in Swift?"
+title: How do I replace target/action with callbacks in Swift?
+tags:
+  - swift
+  - objective-c
+taggedAt: '2024-03-26'
 ---

 `NSButton` uses the target/action pattern: a `button : NSButton` has two properties `button.target` and `button.action` which specify what to call when the button is clicked.